R-macos/recipes/README.md

     ./build.sh r-base-dev

-You can replace `r-base-dev` with any recipe or use `all` to build all recipes.
+You can replace `r-base-dev` with any recipe or use `all` to build all recipes (takes hours!).
 See `./build.sh -h` for a little help page.
 Each library is built, packaged and installed.
 The default locations used by the above script are `/opt/R/$arch` and `/usr/local`.
 The former will be used if present where `$arch` is